marionlo/100-days-of-code/README.md

 **Today's Progress**: I've done my 5 pull requests for the Hacktoberfest.
 I also continued to learn Angular and did my first app in (Guess the number app), nothing complicated for now, an app with only one component, and I started to read Professional JavaScript for Web Developers.

+### Day 27: October 29, 2018

+**Today's Progress**: Today I started to learn a little bit more about Typescript, which allow to define the type of a variable (string, number, boolean...), classes with private properties only accessible in the class, or public properties...